 Tip of Wonders #01: Unless you’re into partying every single night, I recommend you to book an accommodation away from Sairee Beach.
 During my 10 days in Koh Tao I stayed at two different hostels.

-Unmissable Travel Experiences in South Thailand #02: Get your Scuba Diving Certification in Koh Tao
+Get Your Scuba Diving Certification in Koh Tao

 Ever since I first tried and failed to Scuba Dive in Easter Island back in 2013 it has been a life goal to finally overcome my fear of the depths in order to fully explore the underwater wonders of the world.